 Are Pig Ears Linked to Behaviour Problems?

-Pig ears, per say, are not the cause of any behaviour problems, however if you have a dog who is possessive over food, then they may growl or snap if you try to take a pig ear away from them.
+Pig ears, per se, are not the cause of any behaviour problems, however if you have a dog who is possessive over food then they may growl or snap if you try to take a pig ear away from them.